 There are a couple of tricks to use when trying to find the right balance for an image.
 For a medium level of ISO sensitivity, the shutter speed and aperture can be in the middle also.
 However, if you use a high ISO sensitivity, a faster shutter speed means you should make your aperture larger (low f-stop) and a slow shutter speed means you should make your aperture smaller (high f-stop).

 The best way to learn more about your manual settings is to try different combinations.
-Using everything you’ve learned above, set up your SLR and take different shots of the same thing using different settings.
-Keep a log of the results so you can track which settings worked the best for different scenarios.
+Using everything you’ve learned above, set up your DSLR and take different shots of the same thing using different settings.
+Keep a log of the results so you can track which settings worked the best for different scenarios–you can also sort them by their meta data in post-production.
 Using these techniques, you’ll be well on your way to mastering the technical challenges of photography.

 More photography resources: